pjbeyer/agents-context-system/commands/add-task.md

 ## Invocation

-This command invokes the `add-task` skill from the agents-context-system plugin.
+Use and follow the `add-task` skill exactly as written.

 ## Usage